emre/redis-router/README.md

 redis-router
 ============

-<strong>redis_router</strong>, a redis sharding library/api for your sharding needs.
+<strong>redis_router</strong>, a redis sharding library/api for your redis sharding needs.

 how it works
 ==============